The-Captain8/CS4525-Project/README.md

 This will output performance difference for indexed and unindexed SQLite database and my B+ Tree.

-Note: Testing for large datasets has been commented out as it takes a couple of minutes.
+**Note: Testing for large datasets has been commented out as it takes about 30 minutes.**